Picklesasdf/outlook-transcript-exporter/README.md

 3. When prompted:
 - Enter your search keywords
-- Choose where to save results
+- Specify paths for your `client_secret.json` and token file (or accept the defaults)
-- Point to your Google Drive transcript folder
+- Provide the Google Drive folder ID that contains your transcripts
 - (First time only) Authenticate your Google account

 5.Done!
 Your PDFs will be saved and merged into output folders.